8 Best Hikes in the Midwest [2025]

 As a Midwest local, my personal favorite hikes are at Starved Rock and Indiana Dunes.

 I had no idea the Midwest had anything outside of flat terrain until I visited Starved Rock during the winter.
-The frozen waterfalls had me transported into a different universe, and I was officially hooked on hiking.

 Whether you’re in search of a gentle stroll or a challenging trek, the Midwest offers a variety of trails with the chance to explore the rich history and diverse ecosystems of the region.